Girlpool: 2018-2021: What Chaos Is Imaginary

 On October 9, 2018, the band released the singles "Lucy's" and "Where You Sink", their first release to feature Tucker singing much deeper than he did previously.
 On November 13, 2018, Girlpool released the single "Hire", and announced their third studio album.
 The album, titled What Chaos Is Imaginary, was released on February 1, 2019.
 It received generally favorable reviews, with an average score of 74 on Metacritic.
 Sasha Geffen of Pitchfork said about the album, "Weaving in and out of concrete, direct, indie-rock songwriting and meditative, impressionistic dream pop, the record takes up more space than any of Girlpool’s previous music."

 On March 12, 2020, Girlpool released the single "Like I'm Winning It" and an accompanying music video.
 Tucker said about the song: "‘Like I'm Winning It’ is about power and lust: How can the weight of someone’s attention feel so heavy just because of its scarcity?
 This is a song about playing with that line—the line between the electricity in receiving attention and what’s unattainable."
 Shortly after the release of the single, Tucker and Tividad were forced to self-isolate due to the COVID-19 pandemic.
-On May 1, 2020 Girlpool released Chaos Demos, a collection of demos for songs from their previous studio album, on their Bandcamp.
+On May 1, 2020, Girlpool released Chaos Demos, a collection of demos for songs from their previous studio album, on their Bandcamp.
 It included a write-up from Avery reflecting on making peace with who he used to be, and being a trans man in a band called Girlpool.
 On August 31, 2020, the band released a remix EP titled Touch Me (It's Like I'm Winning It) featuring new versions of "Like I'm Winning It" by Porches, Lydia Ainsworth, and previous collaborator Dev Hynes.
 In April 2021, Tividad appeared as a grocery store employee in the music video for "Posing in Bondage" by Japanese Breakfast.
 She also appeared as a dancer in the music video for "Slumber Party" by Ashnikko in May.

 2021–2022: Forgiveness and split

 On December 8, 2021, Girlpool released the single "Faultline", alongside a self-directed video featuring Julian Klincewicz.

 On January 19, 2022, Girlpool released the song "Lie Love Lullaby" along with a music video directed by Amalia Irons.
 The band also announced their fourth studio album Forgiveness, which released on April 29, 2022.
 On February 23, Girlpool released the single "Dragging My Life Into a Dream", alongside a self-directed video.

-On August 25, Girlpool announced that they will breakup at the end of the year, and that their remaining tour dates would serve as a farewell tour.
+On August 25, Girlpool announced that they would breakup at the end of 2022, with their remaining tour dates serving as a farewell tour.

+2023–present: Solo work

+On August 25, 2023, Tividad released her debut solo EP Dystopia Girl under the mononymous name Harmony.
+Harmony's debut album, Gossip, was released on October 11, 2024.
+Tucker's debut album, Paw, is scheduled for release on October 10, 2025.